Financial-Times/n-alert-banner/README.md

 ### Markup

 This HTML demonstrates the declarative way to instantiate n-alert-banner.
-If you are using the Build Service or firing your own `o.DOMContentLoaded` event, this is all you need to create a banner:
+Initialize the alert banner by using `AlertBanner.init()` and add the following to your code:

 ```html
 <div class="n-alert-banner n-alert-banner--{theme}" data-n-component="n-alert-banner">